bakerccm/CRREL-resources/TACC_Frontera_Intro_for_CRREL_Soil_Micro.md

 If you prefer a graphical interface for your file transfers, programs you might consider include [FileZilla](https://filezilla-project.org), [WinSCP](https://winscp.net/eng/download.php) (for Windows) and [Cyberduck](https://cyberduck.io).

-Some clusters allow you to map storage as drives on your laptop.
-I don't think this option is available on Frontera.
+Some clusters allow you to map your Frontera storage as a drive on your laptop.
+One possibility for doing this on Frontera is to install the `sshfs` utility locally.
+I have not tried this.

 Frontera can also be used with [Globus](https://portal.tacc.utexas.edu/tutorials/globus), which might help if you are transferring datasets between Frontera and a sequencing center or another HPC cluster.